Visillect/colorsegmentation/README.md

 ### Installation

 Practically, the code is not platform specific but it is tested only on Linux.
 The official support is curently provided only for Linux too.

-First, install `libjsocpp-dev` package, for example, in Ubuntu run

-    sudo apt install libjsoncpp-dev

 To configure and compile the project run the following command: